Roles of boundary and equation-of-motion terms in cosmological correlation functions: Introduction

 One of the reasons why we address such a rather technical issue is the recent discussion regarding the presence or absence of large one-loop corrections to the scalar perturbation in inflationary models with a short ultra-slow-roll phase between two slow-roll regimes~\cite{Kristiano:2022maq,Riotto:2023hoz,Riotto:2023gpm,Kristiano:2023scm,Choudhury:2023vuj,Choudhury:2023jlt,Choudhury:2023rks,Firouzjahi:2023aum,Motohashi:2023syh,Firouzjahi:2023ahg,Franciolini:2023lgy,Tasinato:2023ukp,Cheng:2023ikq,Fumagalli:2023hpa,Maity:2023qzw,Tada:2023rgp,Iacconi:2023ggt,Firouzjahi:2024psd,Inomata:2024lud}.
 The core of the argument of Ref.~\cite{Kristiano:2022maq} is that there is a possibly large coupling $\eta'\zeta'\zeta^2/2$ in the cubic-order action, where $\eta$ is one of the slow-roll parameters and a prime denotes the derivative with respect to conformal time.
 This can generate a large one-loop contribution to the two-point correlation function around the time of phase transitions at which $|\eta'|$ becomes very large.

 On the other hand, in Refs.~\cite{Fumagalli:2023hpa,Tada:2023rgp}, it was argued that including contributions from some total time-derivative terms cancels seemingly large contributions from the above coupling.
 Furthermore, it was shown that Maldacena's consistency relation can be reproduced only when the total time-derivative terms are taken into account \cite{Motohashi:2023syh,Tada:2023rgp}.
+The consistency relation can also be proven within the field redefinition method~\cite{Kristiano:2023scm} in the transient ultra-slow-roll model if one properly takes into account the additional contributions associated with field redefinition.
 In light of such observations, it would be worthwhile to have a better understanding of the roles of boundary and EOM terms for the computation of higher-order corrections.
 Note also that the coupling $\eta'\zeta'\zeta^2/2$ in the bulk action is a consequence of the repeated applications of integration-by-part techniques, which yields multiple total time-derivative terms.
 Hence, one expects that the bulk and the ``boundary terms'' are not independent of each other.

 The rest of the paper is organized as follows.
 In Sec.~\ref{boundsec}, we discuss how the boundary terms and the EOM terms contribute to the correlation functions within the operator and the path-integral formalisms, respectively.
 In Sec.~\ref{examples}, we then illustrate the roles of those terms by computing three-point correlation functions and show that they may play important roles in reproducing consistency relations for various correlation functions.
 We also give a few comments on higher-order corrections in Sec.~\ref{Higherorder}.
 Sec.~\ref{summary} is devoted to conclusions.
 In appendix~\ref{ambiguityId}, we note an identity with which the bulk, boundary, and EOM terms can be changed.
 Appendix~\ref{noteonBT} is almost independent of the other part, and we discuss some issues of total time-derivative terms in the Hamiltonian, in general.